Fred Carstensen

 Fields of papers citing papers by Fred Carstensen

-This network shows the specialization of papers citing the papers produced by Fred Carstensen.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Fred Carstensen.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Fred Carstensen.
 The network helps show where Fred Carstensen may publish in the future.

 Countries citing papers authored by Fred Carstensen